erpc-io/eRPC/README.md

    statistics generated in a run can be collected using `scripts/proc-out.sh`.

 ## Getting help
  * GitHub issues are preferred over email.
+Please include the following information in the issue:
+   * NIC model
+   * Mellanox OFED or DPDK version
+   * Operating system

 ## Contact
 Anuj Kalia (akalia@cs.cmu.edu)